webrage/hackland-cnc/Machine.md

 *Put a knee on the ground when doing a tool change so as to keep you balance.
 Also watch you head, as it is easy to bump it when getting up.
 I have learned both of these things the hard way :)*

+*The tool-change macro automatically decreases the Feed Rate to 10%.
+This is so you can carefully watch the CNC while it moves into position and starts to drill/mill.
+Assuming your first operation  is to drill a hole, it is good to watch it get slowly into position, complete drilling the first hole and start moving to the next hole before increasing the feed-rate back up to 100%.
+If something doesn't seem right, push the reset button on the screen, or push one of the e-stops on the machine sooner rather than later*

 ### CNC Operating Rules of thumb